plone/volto/docs/source/blocks/editcomponent.md

 ```

 The current block engine is available as the separate `BlocksForm` component,
-previously a part of the `Form.jsx` component.
+used to be a part of the `Form.jsx` component.
 It has been previously exposed
 as the [@eeacms/volto-blocks-form](https://github.com/eea/volto-blocks-form)
 addon and reused in several other addons, so you can find integration examples
 in addons such as